easybuilders/easybuild-tutorial/docs/2022-CSC_and_LO/1_Intro/1_02_Lmod.md

 prepend_path('MODULEPATH', 'moduleroot/MPI/Compiler_A/version_A/MPI_C/version_C')
 ```

-Finally two vesions of the ``version_E.lua`` file are needed, one to prepare the environment for using the
+Finally two versions of the ``version_E.lua`` file are needed, one to prepare the environment for using the
 package with Compiler_A anmd MPI_C and one for using the package with Compiler_B and MPI_C.
 However, these
 are just regular modules and no additions are needed to work for the hierarchy.